rDNA or Synthetic DNA

 Recombinant or Synthetic DNA Project Registration Form can be found here:

-The University has a Biological Safety Officer in Environmental Health and Safety and a federally mandated Institutional Biosafety Committee (IBC), which includes faculty, the Biosafety Officer, the Compliance Coordinator, the Director of Animal Care, and community representatives.
+The University has a Biological Safety Officer in Environmental Health and Safety and a federally mandated Institutional Biosafety Committe (IBC) , which includes faculty, the Biosafety Officer, the Compliance Coordinator, the Director of Animal Care, and community representatives.
 All research projects involving the use of rDNA or synthetic DNA must be registered with the Office of Research Compliance which provides reports to the IBC.
 The Biological Safety Officer pre-reviews registrations and determines the level of IBC review required.
 The review process is briefly summarized here:

 Conducting IBC reviews of use of rDNA and synthetic DNA at UMass Amherst.